By Catherine Cook

 From her speech: I am honored to be the valedictorian of the Class of 2016.
 To all of our dedicated teachers and coaches, thank you for teaching us, inspiring us, and encouraging us to be better than we thought we could be.

 … Growth and improvement are part of the expectations for the St. Al swim team.
 My St. Al swim coach, Coach Bruce Ebersole, always reminds the swim team to “Make the little things count.”
-The only way to improve in swimming is to make small consistent 062416grad07improvements.
+The only way to improve in swimming is to make small consistent improvements.
 In a sport where milliseconds separate the medalists, those little things make all the difference.

 Focusing on little things also applies to life.
 Whether it is spending 10 minutes developing a relationship or a moment throwing away a piece of trash, those little things will accumulate into a stronger relationship and a healthier environment.